LumpBloom7/sentakki/README.md

 I welcome any sort of contributions, as long as they are helpful.
 Those who aren't able to develop may instead suggest changes or report issues via [GitHub issues](https://github.com/lumpbloom7/osu-maimai/issues)

 ## Licence
-osu!maimai's code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
+`maimai for osu!`'s code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 Do take note that project dependencies may not share the same license.